 - The life cycle of a thrip is unique and fast.
 Eggs are laid on plant tissue and hatching young will immediately begin to feed on any part of the plant which presents sap and vital fluids containing nutrition.

-- After a week or so, these larva will have passed through two stages having eaten all the time.
+- After a week or so, larva will pass through two stages having eaten during this time.

 - Once the third stage begins eating will stop and at this stage some may even develop wings, fly off or simply crawl down into leaf litter and mulch to pupate.
 It is probably the hatching of the pupa which are most responsible for the cases involving biting thrips.

-- The sucking and piercing mouth parts of thrips are enough to cause substantial to any plant.
-Though young plants are more vulnerable, older more established vegetation can be seriously damaged as well when a large enough population is feeding on vital sap – the life’s blood of any plant – during the dry and stressful hot season.
+- The sucking and piercing mouth parts of thrips are enough to cause substantial damage to any plant.
+Young plants are more vulnerable and targeted more; older more established vegetation can be seriously damaged as well when a large enough population is feeding on vital sap – the life’s blood of any plant – during the dry and stressful hot season.

 - Leaves of vegetation will turn brown and curl causing them to loose their ability to provide shelter and perform life sustaining photo synthesis.
 Defoliation can occur as well which can mean the certain death for some plants.